Sovcombank: History

 In the 2020 Bank of Russia included Sovcombank into a list of systemically significant banks.

 In 2021 Sovcombank closed a deal to buy Vostochny Bank from its key shareholders - Baring Vostok Fund, Finvision Company and Sherzod Yusupov.
 In December 2021 Sovcombank signed a binding agreement on the purchase of an insurance division “CiV Life” from HDI International AG, affiliate of the Talanx group.
 The deal was previewed to be closed in the first quarter of 2022.

 In February 2022 Sovcombank became the first Russian bank launching 4-days workweek.

 In February 2022 Sovcombank acquired 31% of Vitabank for further use of its licence to develop payment services.
 Another 54% of shares of Vitabank were bought by Kirill Sokolov, Sovcombank's ex-deputy chairman of the board.
 The stake of "Kirov Leningradsky grain processing plant" has been subsequently decreased from 93,76% to 8,76%.

+In December 2023, after repeated postponements, Sovcombank announced an IPO on the Moscow Exchange.
+1 billion shares of additional issue were placed (about 5% of the capital).
+The placement took place at the upper limit of the price range at 11.5 rubles per share.
+A total of 11.5 billion rubles were raised.
+Trading on the Moscow Exchange began on December 15, tickers SVCB and ISIN RU000A0ZZAC4.
+This is the bank's first IPO in Russia since 2015 and the first IPO of a company under sanctions.

+In February 2024, Sovcombank announced the upcoming purchase of Home Credit Bank.
+This is one of the leaders in the Russian consumer lending market with an equity capital of 53 billion rubles.
+The transaction is planned to be carried out in two stages: 51% in 2024 in exchange for shares of Sovcombank’s additional issue and 49% in 2024-2025 for cash.